szeremeta1/new-york-times-discord-bot/README.md

 3. Configure the bot:

-   - Open the `.env` file and add your Discord bot token:
+   - Open `config.json`, add your Discord bot token, and specify the channel ID where the bot will send the news headlines:

      ```
-     DISCORD_TOKEN=your-discord-bot-token
+     {
+        "token": "INSERT-TOKEN-HERE",
+        "channelId": "INSERT-NEWS-CHANNEL-HERE"
+     }
      ```

-   - Open the `src/config.js` file and specify the channel ID where the bot will send the news headlines:

-     ```javascript
-     module.exports = {
-       channelID: 'your-channel-id',
-     };
-     ```

-4. Start the bot:
+3. Start the bot:

    ```bash
    npm start